mionova/100DaysOfCode-Challenge/README.md

 **Date**: June 11, 2021

-**Today's JavaScript Progress**: Continued making changes to the DOM by practicing:
+**Today's JavaScript Progress**: Continued learning about the DOM through four additional exercises:

-1. Setting up functions as parameters.
+1. Set up functions as parameters.
-2. Delaying execution of a function with setTime().
+2. Delay execution of a function with setTimeout().
-3. Using parent node.
+3. Write a script that uses the parent node of an element.
-4. Using the previous sibling element.
+4. Write a script that uses the previous sibling of an element.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-018)
 &nbsp;